majacQ/sdk/runtime/docs/compiler/aot/entry_point_pragma.md

 @pragma("vm:entry-point")
 @pragma("vm:entry-point", true/false)
 @pragma("vm:entry-point", !const bool.formEnvironment("dart.vm.product"))
+@pragma("vm:entry-point", "get")
+@pragma("vm:entry-point", "call")
 void foo() { ... }
 ```

-If the second parameter is missing, `null` or `true`, the procedure will
+If the second parameter is missing, `null` or `true`, the procedure (and its
-available for lookup and invocation directly from native or VM code.
-If the
+closurized form, excluding constructors and setters) will available for lookup
+and invocation directly from native or VM code.

-procedure is a *generative* constructor, the enclosing class will also be marked
+If the procedure is a *generative* constructor, the enclosing class must also be
-for allocation from native or VM code.
+annotated for allocation from native or VM code.

+If the annotation is "get" or "call", the procedure will only be available for
+closurization (access via `Dart_GetField`) or invocation (access via
+`Dart_Invoke`).

+"@pragma("vm:entry-point", "get") against constructors or setters is disallowed
+since they cannot be closurized.

 ### Fields